Agroecology at CIRAD

-In response to the challenges posed by the adaptation of production systems in the South to the changes they are undergoing, the CIRAD and its partners are mobilizing the regulations and natural processes on which agroecological principles are based to test and implement new ways of production.
-They support the local actors and social movements that are carrying out these agro-ecological transitions in order to act on the socioeconomic-institutional conditions and promote the scaling up of these practices for most rural populations.
+In response to the challenges posed by the adaptation of production systems in the South to the changes they are undergoing, CIRAD and its partners mobilize the natural regulations and processes on which the principles of agroecology are built to test and implement new ways of producing.
+They support local actors and social movements that carry these agro-ecological transitions in order to act on socio-economic-institutional conditions and promote the transition to sustainable development. the scale of these practices for a majority rural populations.

-For many years, the CIRAD and its partners have been conducting research and full-scale trials to document and objectify the capacity of agro-ecology to represent a technically, economically and socially viable alternative to conventional intensification models.
+CIRAD and its partners have been carrying out a series of research and full-scale tests for many years to document and objectivize the capacity of from agroecology to represent a technically, economically and socially viable alternative to conventional intensification models.

-Among the specific challenges for research is the effective mobilization in these approaches of knowledge of different kinds, whether local or exogenous, lay or scientific.
-Or we can also cite the fact of mobilizing and articulating the knowledge generated at the scale of the exploitation, with that generated at the scale of the territory and the sectors.
+Among the specific issues for research, we can cite the effective mobilization in these approaches of knowledge of different kinds, whether local or exogenous, lay or scientific.
+Or we can also cite the fact of mobilizing and articulating the knowledge generated at the scale of exploitation, with those generated at the scale of the exploitation. the scale of the territory and the sectors.

-To meet these challenges, the Boost-AE partners network obviously involves research institutions working on agro-ecological transitions in the South (CIRAD, IRD, INRAE, European universities, research institutions in the South...) whose goal is to produce operational knowledge, but also a large number of partners involved in development who also believe in the added value of sharing experiences, systematizing knowledge and making it available to the greatest number of people.
-There are thus many NGOs, consulting firms, technical institutes, international institutions or public and private actors, all of whom are active in favor of AET in these contexts.
-Collaboration in the field between these different types of institutions gives birth to a common vision and the co-construction of useful knowledge to support AET in tropical conditions and countries of the South.
+To answer to; these challenges, the network of Boost-AE partners obviously involves research institutions working on agroecological transitions in the South (CIRAD, IRD, INRAE, European universities, research institutions in the countries Sud…) whose objective is to produce operational knowledge, but also a large number of partners involved in development and who also believe in the added value of sharing experiences, the systematization of knowledge and the updating of knowledge. disposal of the greatest number of the latter.
+There are thus many NGOs, research offices, technical institutes, international institutions or public and private actors, all carrying action in favor of TAE in these contexts.
+Field collaborations between these different types of institutions give rise to a common vision and the co-construction of useful knowledge to support TAEs in tropical conditions and countries of the South.